featurist/hyperdom-router/readme.md

 * **The URL drives the model**

-    When the URL changes, either by typing a new URL or by navigating the browser back and forward, the new route adds properties to the model in the `onarrive` handler.
+    When the URL changes, either by typing a new URL or by navigating the browser back and forward, the new route adds properties to the model in the `onarrive` handler, and re-renders the page.
 When you navigate away from a route the `onleave` handler removes properties on the model.

 ## API